 North Carolina Small Estate Affidavit | Form AOC-E-203B

-The North Carolina Small Estate Affidavit (AOC-E-203B) is a form used for legally taking ownership of the estate (assets) of an individual who passed away with a total estate value of $20,000 or less.
-The two (2) page legal form, provided by the North Carolina Administrative Office of the Courts, allows the individual who completed the form (a party known as the affiant) to approach anyone who is in possession of the decedent’s (person who passed) property listed in the affidavit to demand the payment, delivery, transfer, or issuance of the property.
+The North Carolina Small Estate Affidavit (AOC-E-203B) is a form used for legally taking ownership of the estate (assets) of an individual who passed away.
+The form can be used only if the estate is valued at $20,000 or less.
+The two (2) page legal form, provided by the NC Administrative Office of the Courts, allows the individual who completed the form (the “affiant”) to approach anyone who is in possession of the decedent’s (person who passed) property listed in the affidavit to demand the payment, delivery, transfer, or issuance of the property.
 The types of items usually held by third (3rd) parties are typically non-material possessions such as savings accounts and other balances.

-North Carolina law regarding affidavits are mainly based upon whether or not the decedent left a will before passing away.
+North Carolina law regarding affidavits is based upon whether or not the decedent left a will before passing away.
 If a will was left, the act of doing so is called “testate.”
 On the opposite hand, if a will was not left, it is called “intestate.”

 Laws: §§ 28A-25-1 to 28A-25-7

 Maximum Estate Value: $20,000 (a surviving spouse may be entitled to a maximum of $30,000)

 Required Conditions: State law permits the use of the form in cases where a decedent died intestate (without a will) or testate (with a will).
 The provisions § 28A-25-1 and § 28A-25-1.1 – 1 respectively outline the required conditions that the Affiant must abide by.

 - It has been thirty (30) days since the passing of the decedent.